 You Changed Your Mind on A Recommendation You Already Dismissed

 If you’ve dismissed a recommendation and wish not you’d learned more about it or even implemented it.
 Don’t worry.
 Google has a dismissed tab on the recommendations tab you can click on that will bring back those you’ve dismissed.

 Then you can accept or review again the recommendation you’ve had second thoughts on.

 The idea behind Google Ads recommendation is certainly a good one, particularly if you don’t spend a lot of time on your account or don’t have time to keep up with the many changes Google makes to its platform.

 Microsoft, formerly known as Bing, also has recommendations, many of which are the same as Google.
 There are a few unique to them, but I won't go into that here.

 With Microsoft there is no scoring involved, but the format is pretty much the same.
 You can hit apply or dismiss.
 You can also request to stop seeing a particular type of recommendation.

 With many of their recommendations they do seem to go into a little more detail on what impact a specific suggestion could have on a campaign.

-As I mentioned I'm not sure if this is the definitive list as there might be some I've simply not come across.
+As I acknowledged this is not the definitive list as there are many I've simply not come across.
 In the comments let me know if you've seen others or if you disagree with my assessments of each.

 If you want to learn some simple tips to improving your campaign, read my article on the 10 Biggest Mistakes in Google Ads in 2020 & How to Avoid Them.